scikit-learn-contrib/imbalanced-learn/doc/ensemble.rst

 In :class:`BalancedBaggingClassifier`, each bootstrap sample will be further resampled to achieve the `sampling_strategy` desired.
-Therefore, :class:`BalancedBaggingClassifier` takes the same parameters than the scikit-learn :class:`~sklearn.ensemble.BaggingClassifier`.
+Therefore, :class:`BalancedBaggingClassifier` takes the same parameters as the scikit-learn :class:`~sklearn.ensemble.BaggingClassifier`.
 In addition, the sampling is controlled by the parameter `sampler` or the two parameters `sampling_strategy` and `replacement`, if one wants to use the